jbrambleDC/flitterFlask/README.md

 flitterFlask
 ============

-clone of twitter created using flask framework for python http://flitterfavmed.herokuapp.com/
+clone of twitter created using flask framework for python: http://flitterfavmed.herokuapp.com/

 ###note on heroku deployment: